PiotrHernik/BasketSpliter/README.md

 	mvn clear package
 ### **Integrate with Maven project:**

-• In IntelliJ, easily do it via

-	File -> Project Structure -> Libraries -> (click ‘+’) -> select the path to your .jar file -> OK
+• In IntelliJ, easily do it via: File -> Project Structure -> Libraries -> (click ‘+’) -> select the path to your .jar file -> OK

 • Or, in the terminal, execute the command:

 	mvn install:install-file -Dfile=<path_to_jar> -DgroupId=com.ocado.basket -DartifactId=BasketSpliter - Dversion=1.0.0 -Dpackaging=jar

-and add the dependency to the pom.xml file:
+  In the next step add the dependency to the pom.xml file:

 	<dependency>
 	<groupId>com.ocado.basket</groupId>